Baby I'm Back (The Kid Laroi song): Composition and lyrics

 "Baby I'm Back" begins with a sample from "Baby Come Back" that leads into Laroi reminiscing about how hectic his past year has been.
 He reflects on his ever-growing star power and love life while touching on the unpleasant side of fame.
 Laroi mentions having "friends who just pretend and say they love everything" and promises his new relationship is "too rеal for [him] to care what [others] think".
 The remix remains mostly the same structurally and instrumentally, outside of Gunna now handling the second verse and Laroi providing the third.

 Commercial performance

 "Baby I'm Back" entered the US Bubbling Under Hot 100 chart at number 24, rising to number 10 in its second week.
 The song debuted on the Billboard Hot 100 a week later at number 95.
 Following the release of the remix, "Baby I'm Back" re-entered the Hot 100, peaking at number 89.
 It also achieved new peaks in Australia, Canada and New Zealand, reaching numbers 37, 64 and 28, respectively.
-The song was certified gold by the Australian Recording Industry Association (ARIA), Music Canada, the Recording Industry Association of America (RIAA) and Recorded Music NZ (RMNZ).
+The song was certified gold by the Australian Recording Industry Association (ARIA), Music Canada, and the Recording Industry Association of America (RIAA), and platinum by Recorded Music NZ (RMNZ).